tywaynebuchanan/webdevelopment/README.md

 1. Instructions below each challenge tell what the challenge is about.

 # Challenge 1
-Create a basic html layout
+1.Create a basic html layout
+1. Click [here](chal-1.html) to see code

 # Challenge 2
 Add an ordered list and an unordered list to the website